bohoomil/fontconfig-ultimate/README.rst

 Source packages, including PKGBUILD scripts, are available `here <http://bohoomil.byethost16.com/infinality-bundle/src/>`_.

-If you prefer going the generic way, i.e. install freetype2-infinality from the AUR and a regular fontconfig package from the [extra] repository, you can skip step 1 and install the git version of fontconfig-infinality-ultimate `fontconfig-infinality-ultimate-git`_.
+If you prefer going the generic way, i.e. install ``freetype2-infinality`` from the AUR and a regular fontconfig package from the [extra] repository, you can skip step 1 (you will only need to download `infinality-settings.sh`_ and overwrite the one that comes with ``freetype2-infinality``: it can be found in ``/etc/profile.d``) and install the git version of fontconfig-infinality-ultimate -- `fontconfig-infinality-ultimate-git`_.

 **Further customization and misc options**